Director (military): Anti-aircraft

+British military training film on the Predictor No. 1.
+At the 10:24 time mark the device is shown in use.

 For anti-aircraft use, directors are usually used in conjunction with other fire control equipment, such as height finders or fire control radars.
 In some armies these 'directors' were called 'predictors'.
 The Mark 51 director was used by the US Navy for 40 mm guns and later for 3"/50 caliber guns.
 The Kerrison Predictor was also designed to be used with the Bofors 40 mm gun.

 Example

 The Bofors 40 mm gun (called a fire unit) used in its anti-aircraft role has the M5 director for its fire-control system.
 The director is operated by a member of the range section who reports to the chief of section, who in turn reports to the platoon commander.
 The range section's leader is also called a range setter; he guides the preparation of the director and generator for firing, verifies the orientation and synchronisation of the gun and the director, and supervises fire control using the M5 director (or by the carriage when the M7 Weissight is used).
 The range section that uses the M5 director consists of the range setter, elevation tracker, azimuth tracker, power plant operator and telephone operator.

 The M5 director is used to determine or estimate the altitude or slant range of the aerial target.
 Two observers then track the aircraft through a pair of telescopes on opposite sides of the director.
 The trackers turn handwheels to keep the crosshairs of their respective telescope on the aircraft image.
 The rotation of the handwheels provides the director with data on the aircraft's change in elevation and change in azimuth in relation to the director.
 As the mechanisms inside the director respond to the rotation of the handwheels, a firing solution is mechanically calculated and continuously updated for as long as the target is tracked.
 Essentially, the director predicts future position based on the aircraft's present location and how it is moving.

 After their introduction, directors soon incorporated correction factors that could compensate for ballistic conditions such as air density, wind velocity and wind direction.
 If the director was not located near the gun sections, a correction for parallax error could also be entered to produce even more accurate firing direction calculations.

 Directors transmit three important calculated firing solutions to the anti-aircraft gun firing crew: the correct firing azimuth and quadrant elevation calculated to determine where exactly to aim the gun, and for guns that use ammunition with timed fuzes, the director also provides the flight time for the projectile so the fuze can be set to detonate close to the target.

 Early anti-aircraft artillery batteries located the directors in the middle of the position, with the firing sections (guns) located at the corners of the position.
 Before the introduction of radars, searchlights were used in conjunction with directors to allow night target engagement.